 In most cases the family home will be the single most valuable asset within the family, and provided the home is the Principal Private Residence (“PPR”) of the owner, it should be fully relievable from CGT on its sale.

 To qualify as the PPR, the home must be the owner’s only or main home, although an election may be made to treat another home, possibly a holiday home, as the PPR for CGT purposes.
 The election must be made within 2 years of the individual having a second home available to him.
 The election may have effect for up to 2 years prior to the date on which it is made.

-If an election is not made within 2 years after the acquisition of the second property, an election can only be made within 2 years of the acquisition of a third or additional property, whether or not this involves the disposal of either of the first two properties.
+If an election is not made within 2 years of the acquisition of the second property, an election can only be made within 2 years of the acquisition of a third or additional property, whether or not this involves the disposal of either of the first two properties.
 The period for which no election has been made is dealt with on a “matter of fact” basis so that the exemption for that period would apply to the home which was actually being used as the PPR.